Pavan-1997/AWS_Config/README.md

     Now in the Resources in scope -> Select filter to All -> Click on refresh you should see the EC2 under complainence

+9. Now follow Step 7. to Disable the detailed monitoring

+10. Followed by Step 8.